LongboardStudios/vulkan-app/README.md

 ## Notes
 The project uses wininit for window and events.

 Vulkano is used for a pleasant rust Vulkan experience, at the cost of ultra-fine-grained tweaking ability.
+For example, [this method of debugging instance creation and destruction](https://vulkan-tutorial.com/Drawing_a_triangle/Setup/Validation_layers#page_Debugging-instance-creation-and-destruction) is not currently possible with Vulkano.

-A CLion project configuration is included, and this is the recommended development setup.
+A CLion project configuration is included, and this is the recommended development setup on all platforms.